30 Great Midwest Fall Color Getaways

 Missouri: wine trails

 If autumn could be captured in a glass, it would be this: a cabernet sauvignon, glistening ruby red like fall leaves, reflecting the golden glint of the late-day Missouri sun.
-To capture this vignette, travel one of central Missouri's wine trails, with many wineries (including the Stone Hill Winery, left) near Hermann and Defiance along the Missouri River.
+To capture this vignette, travel one of central Missouri's wine trails, with many wineries (including the Stone Hill Winery, pictured) near Hermann and Defiance along the Missouri River.
 When October arrives, the region gives a new twist to Oktoberfest festivities by celebrating with fall winery tours and tastings.
-Missouri Wines
+(Check websites for status of events in 2020.)

 Nebraska: Nebraska City